-Learn more about the music evolution experience.
+Learn more and book your music evolution experience.

-3. Start a DEI Book Club
+4. Start a DEI Book Club

 Reading and discussing a book with your coworkers is a meaningful way to bond and learn together.
 For this activity, pick a thought-provoking book that explores diversity and inclusion themes.
 After everyone reads the book, host a video call for your team to share their thoughts and insights.
 Or, organize a series of monthly book club sessions for deeper, ongoing discussion.
 Another option is to create Slack channels for these DEI book clubs and groups.

 You can choose a nonfiction book to explore real-world events and history.
 Or, opt for a work of historical fiction or a novel whose protagonist is a member of a marginalized group.

-4. Go “Back to School” Together
+5. Go “Back to School” Together

-5. Research the Indigenous Land You’re On
+6. Research the Indigenous Land You’re On

-6. For Marketing and Web Design Teams: Host a DEI Redesign Session
+7. For Marketing and Web Design Teams: Host a DEI Redesign Session

 If your team manages your company’s marketing or web design efforts, host an intensive DEI redesign session.
 This can be structured similarly to a hack-a-thon event.